zxjcarrot/uproc/README.md

     */
     int (*uproc_handler_t)(uproc_buf_t *buf, int *done, off_t fileoff, void *private_data);
 ```
-4. `uproc` provides very few core interfaces, and some utility wrappers for exporting primitive types.
-Checkout `include/uproc.h` to see detailed usage of the interfaces.

 # Dependency
 `uproc` is built on `fuse` and written in standard C, so only `libfuse` is required.